 How to Prepare for the Test

-Certain exams require a special dye, called contrast media, to be delivered into the body before the test starts.
+Certain exams require a special dye.
+It is called contrast media.
+It has to be delivered into the body before the test starts.
 The contrast helps certain areas show up better on the x-rays.

 - Contrast can be given through a vein (IV) in your hand or forearm.
 Or you may be asked to drink a liquid form of contrast.
 If contrast is used, you may also be asked not to eat or drink anything for 4 to 6 hours before the test.